 Regulation 96 ter

-Request for inspection in the event of [harmful effects]] to the Marine Environment
+Request for inspection [in the event of [harmful effects]] to the Marine Environment]

 [1.
-In the event of [harmful effects] [or risk of harmful effects] to the Marine Environment [adjacent]/ [potentially affected]] [coastal State or States][any coastal community] which have grounds for believing such harmful effects are caused by activities in the Area, shall notify the [Chief Inspector [and the relevant Contractor] through the] Secretary-General in writing of the grounds upon which such belief is based and request an inspection.
-[The notification shall include all relevant evidence, all documentation supporting the belief that the harmful effects are caused by activities in the Area.]
+In the event of harmful effects or risk of harmful effects to the Marine Environment, [any State or States] , which have [reasonable] grounds for believing [that] such harmful effects are caused by activities in the Area, shall notify the [Chief Inspector] / [Compliance Committee] [and the relevant Contractor] through the] Secretary-General in writing of the grounds upon which such belief is based and request an inspection.
+[The notification shall include all relevant evidence, and all documentation supporting the belief that the harmful effects are caused by activities in the Area.]

+[1.
+Alt.
+Where there are grounds for believing a Contractor does not comply with, or is at risk of non-compliance with, the rules, regulations and procedures of the Authority, and the terms of the Exploitation Contract as referred to in regulations 18bis and 98, any State may notify the Chief Inspector through the Secretary-General in writing of the grounds upon which such belief is based and request an inspection.
+The notification shall include all relevant evidence, and all documentation supporting the non-compliance.]

+[1. bis In reviewing a Contractor’s annual report, the Commission may inform the Compliance Committee of a possible non-compliance situation on the Contractor’s activities.
+The Compliance Committee shall consider such situation and may recommend, if necessary, to the Council for initiating an inspection.]

+[1. ter Anyone who has reasonable grounds for suspecting that a Contractor has violated the Convention, these Regulations, Exploitation Contracts, or caused harmful effects to the Marine Environment, may request the Compliance Committee through the Secretary-General for inspection in writing.]

-2. The [Chief Inspector] shall examine immediately the grounds for an inspection request and shall promptly initiate inspection where such grounds appear reasonable, and invite representatives of the [adjacent]/[potentially affected] coastal State or States to [accompany the Inspector], no later than 24 hours after such notification was made by the State or States to facilitate assessment by the Council of whether any [pollution or] the harm is attributable to activities in the Area.
+2. The [Chief Inspector] / [Compliance Committee] shall [notify the relevant Contractor and Sponsoring State or States, shall] examine immediately the grounds for an inspection request and shall [promptly]/[make recommendations to the Council to] initiate inspection where such grounds appear reasonable[, and invite representatives of the State or States to [accompany the Inspector], no later than 24 hours after such notification was made by the State or States[to facilitate assessment by the Council of whether any [pollution or] the harm is attributable to activities in the Area.]] .

+[2.
+Alt.
+The Chief Inspector shall respond to the notification within 24 hours, indicating whether the grounds for inspection are deemed reasonable and outlining the next steps for initiating the inspection, including inviting the State or States to accompany the Inspector during the inspection.]